-The page shown above displays a single-tenant network.
-Devices are divided according to subnets.
-The page allows administrators to determine at a glance which subnets are causing traffic overload (for example).
-Administrators can point their mouse at a device in a subnet to view information presented in a tool tip on that device.
+The preceding figure shows multiple sites in a single-tenant network.
+The page allows administrators to determine at a glance which sites are causing traffic overload (for example).
+Administrators can point their mouse at a device to view information on that device displayed in a tool tip.